PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/3-tutorial/README.md

 # Tutorial

-This tutorial will help you implement Prestashop Billing into your flat-fee priced module.
+This tutorial will help you implement PrestaShop Billing into your flat-fee priced module.

 ::: tip
 If you're looking for the implementation of your Stairstep plan, follow this tutorial and go to our ["Implementing a Stairstep pricing model"](../4-how-tos/1-stairstep/README.md) tutorial next.